nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example of usage:

-`Tag-e /i 1 /tag CS2113`
+`tag-e /i 1 /tag CS2113`

-`Tag-e /i 1 /tag CS2113 /tag important`
+`tag-e /i 1 /tag CS2113 /tag important`

 Expected output:

 ### <a id="delete-t"><ins>3.15 Delete Tags:</ins> `delete-t`</a>
-Deletes a tag from the list of tags and remove the tag from the related notes.
+Deletes a tag from the list of tags and remove the tag from the related notes and events.

 Format: `delete-t /tag TAG [/tag TAG]...`

 - Deletes the tag with the name TAG.
 - The user can delete multiple tags within a single line.
-- Notes with the tag, will have the tag removed.
+- Notes and events with the tag, will have the tag removed.

 Example of usage: